hyosung11/Launch-School/Courses/journal.md

 17:25 It's been a distracting day and I haven't gotten much done today.
 I hope to study more problems today after dinner.

 18:48 Tired.
 I will do at least one problem right now before the kids' bedtimes and our stretching together.

+20:31 I like that the kids and I stretch together before they go to sleep.
+I did a few problems, but I'm done for now.
+Good night.